iyildiz/java2kotlin/README.md

 - `@Nullable` annotations in Java are visible in Kotlin as`Type?` nullable type
 - `@NotNull` annotations in Java are are visible in Kotlin as`Type`
 - Java classes with no (@Nullable/@NotNull) annotations are visible in Kotlin as **`Type!` called platform type**
-    - It comes from Java and appears in error messages ans is a type of `unknown nullability`
+    - It comes from Java and appears in error messages and is a type of `unknown nullability`
-    - `Type!` us a notation and not a syntax and can't be declared in Kotlin
+    - `Type!` is a notation and not a syntax and can't be declared in Kotlin
-    - It is solution for Java/Kotlin mix projects as converting Java classes to `Type?` would end up too many `!!` usages
+    - It is a solution for Java/Kotlin mix projects as converting Java classes to `Type?` would end up too many `!!` usages
     - Platform types (`Type!`) are allowed to be de-referenced without null check.
     That means you may end up throwing `NullPointerException`
 - Two ways to prevent NPEs coming from Java Platform types (Type!)